tobytwigger/laravel-settings/docs/_docs/class-based.md

 ## Getting/setting values

 You can use class-based settings exactly the same as anonymous settings.
-Instead of a key such as `siteName`, you can use the class name instead.
+Instead of a key such as `site_name`, you can use the class name instead.

 `\Settings\Setting::getValue(\App\Settings\SiteName::class)`

-You can also use the class directly to avoid needing the key
+You can also use the class directly

 `\App\Settings\SiteName::getValue()`.

 ## Registering settings

-You can then register settings in the `boot` function of a service provider using the facade or helper function.
+Once you've created a setting you must register it, so your app knows what settings are available.
+This is usually done in the `boot` function of a service provider using the facade or helper function.

-You can also register information about groups, which will be automatically pulled into any form schemas you extract from settings.

 ```php
     public function boot()